jarekdrabek/simple-lottery/README.md

 # simple-lottery
 Simple lottery blockchain application.
 This project is working with the Rinkeby Ethereum testnet.

+You can buy a lottery coupon for 0.001ETH and try to win.

+if you are not lucky, your money will be added to the winning pool.

+If you are lucky you will get the whole collected winning pool.
+After that the lottery start over.

 ### Requirements:
 you need to have `Python 3.9` and [brownie](https://eth-brownie.readthedocs.io/en/stable/install.html) installed